trodrigu/blog/content/article/ScrapingWithHaskell.md

 stateParkScraper' :: Scraper String ScrapedStatePark
 ```

-Here you can sort of grok the structure which starts off with an array of arrays, an array of `ScrapedStatePark`s and a single  `ScrapedStatePark`.
+Here you can sort of grok the structure which starts off with an array of `ScrapedStatePark`s and a single  `ScrapedStatePark`.

 ```
 -- Scrapers